-Name Description Profile Insertion : Select one of the following to place Administrator profiles within a Administrator's Profiles list.
-Insert on top Select to place Administrator profiles at the top of the Administrator's Profiles list (Persistent, Pre-logon/Common or Voice over IP profiles) Insert on bottom Select to place Administrator profiles at the end of the Administrator's Profiles list.
-(Persistent, Pre-logon/Common or Voice over IP profiles) ОК Save settings and close the page.
+Name Description on top Select to place Administrator profiles at the top of the Administrator's Profiles list (Persistent, Prelogon/Common or Voice over IP profiles) on Select to place Administrator profiles at the end of the Administrator's Profiles list.
+(Persistent, Prelogon/Common or Voice over IP profiles) ОК Save settings and close the page.
 Cancel Cancel settings and close the page.
 Help?
-Provides help inforr mation for this page.
+Provides help information for this page.